Kpler/typescript-katas/typescript-backend-katas/src/streetFighter/README.md

 You have been asked to develop a function that will return the ranking, based on the source described below.

-The ranking is an array, with for each element the fighter id, name, country, rank, and number of points.
+The ranking is an array, with for each element the fighter name, rank, and number of points.

 For each match:
 - The winner earns 3 points